lazerwalker/tinsel/README.md

 A `prompt` is a block of code that, after executing, waits for the player to enter some numbers and moves to a different node accordingly.

-Within a `prompt` block, you can use the `say` or `pause` commands as normal.
+Within a `prompt` block, you can use the `say`, `pause`, or `play` commands as normal.
 At the end, you'll want to specify what actions the player can take, using either the `choices` command or one or more `route` commands:

 ```ruby
 def clone_via_routes